c4arl0s/Ch43_GrandCentralDispatch/README.md

 # Units of work

+- It is imposible to write error-free, multithreaded code.
+- Only a small of fraction of those who write code, nearly 5% are really up to the task of writing heavy-dty multithreaded applications.
+- It is possible to implement some concurrency without too much low-level thread-twisting.
+- The ideas apple is encourages us is to splitting up long-runnung tasks.
+The system manages the queues for us.

+# GCD: Low Level Queueing

 - In the 10.6 realese of Mac OS X, GCD made its debut.
 - This technology works not only with objective-c, but also with C and C++.
 - Units of work: paintless background processing, and automatic thread management.